Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Vellaiyan did not return home for a long time.

 In spite of her fervent appeals and crying, Village Watchman Thevan’s beating did not stop.
 Within a while, the entire slum assembled there.
-The news of theft had also spread.
+The news of the theft had also spread.
 Someone in the crowd said that Vellaiyan was found near the toddy shop for a long time in the night.

-However, the district board was not a mad organisation that they would keep laying the red earth on roads for the rest of their life. was it?
+However, the district board was not a mad organisation that they would keep laying the red earth on roads for the rest of their life.
+Was it?
 The wheels of financial troubles started hovering around them again.

 During that time, one agent who recruited labourers for tea estates came to the village.
-The job in the Tea estate appeared as a final bliss of life for outcaste people in the slum.
+The job in the tea estate appeared as a final bliss of life for outcast people in the slum.
 It was said that one had to travel across the oceans and bring the wealth.
 For that, one can mortgage one’s freedom across the oceans.
 Can’t it be done?
 At least one could bring some volume of wealth at the end.

-Mr Patrickson Smith, the one who was running the administration in “Water Falls” now was a bachelor.
+Mr. Patrickson Smith, the one who was running the administration in “Water Falls,” now was a bachelor.
 He knew about two things beyond any doubt.
 One, what it meant to be a bachelor in the tea estates of Sri Lanka.
-Second, how one should behave with the black men in the production process of tea.
-Moreover, he knew the language of black coolies.
+Second, how one should behave with the Black men in the production process of tea.
+Moreover, he knew the language of Black coolies.

 During the third week, the old lady got infected with mountain fever.
 She was visiting the hospital for medicines.
 Maruthi used to accompany her.